gilbJohn/startup/README.md

 ## Elevator Pitch

 This webiste is a drawing application that allows users to draw, create and save their masterpieces!

----
+This makes it simple to save and simple to draw, no fancy tools just use your imagination!
+You can also view art from the community and see what other people are doing!

 ## Key Features